rhaiscript/book/src/language/shadow.md

 let x = 88;         // <- 'x' is shadowed here

+// At this point, it is no longer possible to access the
+// original 'x' on the first line...

 print(x);           // prints 88

 let x = 0;          // <- 'x' is shadowed again

+// At this point, it is no longer possible to access both
+// previously-defined 'x'...

 print(x);           // prints 0